 Feb 20 - Feb 24, 2012

 Salt Lake City, UT, USA

-Lippmann, Thomas; Irish, James D.; McKenna, Lindsay; and Foster, Diane, "Observations of Currents in a Tidally Modulated Inlet" (2012).
-Center for Coastal and Ocean Mapping.
+Lippmann, Thomas C.; Irish, James D.; McKenna, Lindsay; and Foster, Diane, "Observations of Currents in a Tidally Modulated Inlet" (2012).
+Ocean Sciences Meeting.
 657.